-These days, everyone seems to use a prep coach before entering a competition or physique transformation.
-With that said, do you know what you should be looking for in a coach?
+The current trend in physique circle is that everyone opts to use a prep coach before entering a competition or physique transformation.
+We think that’s a great idea!
+However, with that being said, do you know what you should be looking for in a coach?
 There are certain basic qualities that everyone should know and pay particular attention to: experience, honesty, and the “eye.”

 Experience is a strong attribute when prepping clients.
 An experienced coach will have seen more diet road bumps and will have better tools to deal with problems when they occur.